Fish and Shellfish Poisoning

-Ciguatera poisoning may result from eating any of > 400 species of fish from the tropical reefs of Florida, the West Indies, or the Pacific, where a dinoflagellate produces a toxin that accumulates in the flesh of the fish.
-Older fish and large fish (eg, grouper, snapper, kingfish) contain more toxin.
-No known processing procedures, including cooking, are protective, and flavor is unaffected.
-A commercial product is available to test for ciguatoxin in fish.
+Ciguatera poisoning may result from eating any of the more than 400 species of fish from the tropical reefs of Florida, the West Indies, or the Pacific.
+The toxin is produced by certain dinoflagellates, microscopic sea organisms that the fish eat.
+The toxin accumulates in their flesh.
+Older fish and large ones (such as grouper, snapper, and kingfish) are more toxic than smaller, younger ones.
+The flavor of the fish is not affected.
+Current processing procedures, including cooking, cannot destroy the toxin.

 The initial symptoms—abdominal cramps, nausea, vomiting, and diarrhea—may begin 2 to 8 hours after the person eats the fish and last 6 to 17 hours.
 Later symptoms may include

 For months afterward, unusual sensations and nervousness may persist.

 Doctors may treat affected people with intravenous mannitol (a drug that reduces swelling and pressure), but it is unclear whether this provides any benefit.

 Tetrodotoxin poisoning is most common in Japan, due to eating the puffer fish (fugu), but more than 100 freshwater and saltwater species contain tetrodotoxin.
 Early symptoms include numbness in the face and limbs followed by increased salivation, nausea, vomiting, diarrhea, and abdominal pain.
 If a large amount of the toxin is eaten, muscles can become paralyzed and death may result from paralysis of the muscles that regulate breathing.
 The toxin cannot be destroyed by cooking or freezing.